nzge/nzge.github.io/projects/bionic-hamstring.md

 ### B. Electrical Stimulation

-We can also choose to augment our mechanical exo with FES/NMES co-activation.
+We can also choose to augment our mechanical exo with FES/NMES co-activation [^22].
 A hybrid physical exo and electrical stimulation approach can leverage the benefits of either method while reducing the downsides.
 Electrical stimulation is a low-weight and energy-efficient system, but it may introduce muscular fatigue over extended use.
 Mechanical exos are a rigid, controllable platform that entirely offloads muscle use, but can be physically unwieldy and heavy.
 A hybrid system also increases control complexity, requiring simultaneous optimization of electrical stimulation and mechanical actuation while accounting for the nonlinear biomechanics involved in walking.

 Here are two methods of electrical stimulation: